Not A Tamil Tradition 2

 Both the Dravidian MK Stalin and the Communist Pinarayi Vijayan are avowed atheists.

 After decades of anticipation in the Tamil Nadu polity, SUPERSTAR Rajinikanth announced his entry into politics on December 31st 2017.
-Despite much toing and froing since then, he never did launch his party and then, on December 29th 2020, he announced with finality not to enter politics.
+Despite much toing and froing, he never did launch his party and then, on December 29th 2020, he announced with finality that he would not enter politics.
 For those of us who admire his charisma and spirituality but disdain the Hindutva politics he seemed set to bring into Tamil Nadu by virtue of his patent alignment with the BJP, this is a happy outcome!
 Thailava Valha!
 (Salutations to the Leader!)

 The above image from the series was shot at the Singapore Art Museum.
 It was shot during a performance at the site of my photographic installation which was part of the Singapore Biennale 2016.
 It is one of 12 images that make up the upcoming Kiasu Cowboys Series of the Koboi Project.